-Campus Security Authorities are designated based on their role in student life.
+Campus Security Authorities (CSAs) are designated based on their role in student life.
 They are individuals most likely to have ongoing close contact with students and whom students might contact for advice in the event a crime is committed.

-Some are Campus Security Authorities by default due to their function within Wittenberg University.
-These include athletics staff (coaches), Department of Public Safety employees, and Student Development staff with significant student interaction, to name a few.
+Some are CSA by default due to their function within Wittenberg University.
+These include athletics staff (coaches), Department of Campus Safety employees, and Student Development staff with significant student interaction, to name a few.

-Others are designated Campus Security Authorities due to some special relationship with students.
+Others are designated CSA due to some special relationship with students.
 For the most part, this includes student organization advisors, owing to the typically close relationship that develops between the advisor and organization members.
-Campus Security Authorities are identified each academic year and provided training regarding their responsibilities.
+CSA are identified each academic year and provided training regarding their responsibilities.

-Campus Security Authorities are required to report any crime reported to them to the Wittenberg Department of Public Safety.
-Crimes reported to Campus Security Authorities and forwarded to the Wittenberg Department of Public Safety are included in the crime statistics for the Campus Security and Fire Safety Report.
+CSA are required to report any crime reported to them to the Wittenberg Department of Campus Safety.
+Crimes reported to CSA and forwarded to the Wittenberg Department of Campus Safety are included in the crime statistics for the Campus Security and Fire Safety Report.
 This policy is necessary so the university can comply with federal regulations regarding disclosure of campus crimes.
 Confidential reports that provide sufficient detailed information for classification of the offense, whether they include personally identifying information, will be included in the crime statistics and in timely notifications to the community.

-Campus pastoral counselors and professional counselors, when acting as such, are not considered to be campus security authorities and are not required to report crimes for inclusion in the annual disclosure of crime statistics.
+Campus pastoral counselors and professional counselors, when acting as such, are not considered to be CSA and are not required to report crimes for inclusion in the annual disclosure of crime statistics.
 As a matter of policy, they are encouraged, if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion in the annual crime statistics.

-For purposes of Campus Security Authority responsibilities, pastoral counselors and professional counselors are defined as:
+For purposes of CSA responsibilities, pastoral counselors and professional counselors are defined as: